The Flag We Love Extension Activity

 Day 9: It's show time!

-Source: "Celebrate the Stars and Stripes" by Tarry Lindquist in INSTRUCTOR, May/June 1998
+Adapted from "Celebrate the Stars and Stripes" by Tarry Lindquist in Instructor magazine, May/June 1998.